Storm has a fast start to overtime and holds off Connecticut to win at home

 At the other end of the court, Jones, Brionna Jones (19 points) and DeWanna Bonner (15 points) kept Connecticut (5-1) in the game.

-Dijonai Carrington sank a reverse layup with 15.9 seconds left in the fourth before Bird’s turnover on the final play in regulation.
+Dijonai Carrington sank a reverse layup with 15.9 seconds left in the fourth when the Storm called a timeout and Quinn drew up a play for Bird and Stewart.

+“We wanted to get me and Stewie in a flare screen and mess them up a little bit,” Bird said.
+“They actually put DeWanna Bonner on me.
+Right away, I had an idea that this is going to be a switching scenario.
+Then I had Jonquel Jones.

+“By the time I got the ball, there was like 3-4 seconds.
+I was going to throw it up, to be honest, but out of the corner of my eye I saw Steph cut and I tried to get her the ball.
+It was one of those scenarios.
+She curled towards the basket and I thought she was coming more towards me.
+It was just a misread on my part.
+We were trying to win or go into overtime.
+We weren’t going to give them a chance.”

+“It’s not so much redemption,” Bird said.
+“I played in so many games where I played really poorly, but at the end it doesn’t matter.
+It doesn’t matter if you’ve hit 10 shots in a row or if you’ve missed 10 in a row.
+There’s always the next one and that’s the one that matters.

+“It was a new five minutes.
+It was a new game, so you just go out there and play it.”

-It was the end of a three-games-in-five-days West Coast trip for Connecticut, which played without coach Curt Miller, who was suspended one game and fined $10,000 fine by the WNBA for disparaging comments made during Sunday’s game at Las Vegas.
+It was the end of a three-games-in-five-days West Coast trip for Connecticut, which played without coach Curt Miller, who was suspended one game and fined $10,000 by the WNBA for disparaging comments made about Aces player Liz Cambage during Sunday’s game at Las Vegas.

-Assistant Brandi Poole took over the interim role for the Sun while the Storm was led by assistants Quinn and Gary Kloppenburg.

-Quinn relied heavily on the starters at the end and Bird delivered with the two three-pointers.
-Her second three in the extra period gave Seattle an 87-79 lead.

 NOTE: